Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       task management (such as job and task termination while tasks are running), in exchange for some other features that are not available in this mode such as task-level data ingress or task-level data egress that is not bound for Azure Storage Blobs.
+If there is no `native` conversion equivalent for the specified `publisher`, `offer`, `sku` then no conversion is performed.
 The default is `false`.
   * (required for custom image) `custom_image` defines the custom image to
     use:
     * (required for custom image) `image_uris` defines a list of page blob